Alfred Sutro

-Alfred Sutro OBE (7 August 1863 – 11 September 1933) was an English author, dramatist and translator.
+Alfred Sutro OBE (7 August 1863 – 11 September 1933) was an English dramatist, writer and translator.
 In addition to a succession of successful plays of his own in the first quarter of the 20th century, Sutro made the first English translations of works by the Belgian writer Maurice Maeterlinck.

 Life and career

 Sutro was born in London, the third and youngest son of Sigismund Sutro, a medical practitioner and authority on continental spas and their cures.
 Sutro senior, who was of German and Spanish Sephardic ancestry, had come to England from Germany as a young man and become a British subject.
 Alfred's grandfather was a rabbi.

 Sutro was educated at the City of London School and in Brussels.
 He worked as a clerk in the City and when he was twenty he entered into partnership with his elder brother Leopold, trading as wholesale merchants.
 In 1894 he married Esther Stella, daughter of Joseph Michael Isaacs, a fruit broker and importer in Covent Garden; her brother, Rufus Isaacs, became a prominent lawyer and politician.
 Stella Isaacs was a painter, and insisted that Sutro should give up business and earn his living in the arts.